Why do people choose to cold cap?

 Despite its benefits, cold capping is not yet widely available in all treatment centers.
 However, everyone can rent the caps for the duration of their chemo, no matter where they live or the setting in which their chemo treatment will take place.

-Some insurance plans will cover all or part of the cost of cold capping, so patients should check with their provider.
+Some insurance plans will cover all or part of the cost of cold capping, so patients should check with their provider to preserve their hair.
 For more information on how to check, see Are Penguin Cold Caps covered by insurance?

 Overall, cold capping can be a valuable tool for patients undergoing chemotherapy who want to preserve their hair.
 By reducing the impact of chemotherapy on the hair follicles, patients may be able to maintain a sense of normalcy and control during a challenging time.